Esri/terraformer/docs/GeoStore.md

 ### Removing Data

-To remove a record just pass its id  to the `remove` method
+To remove a feature just pass its id  to the `remove` method

 ``` js
 store.remove(id, function(err, resp){